quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 ## Distribution Features

-`Distribution.fromSamples([])`
-Converts a list of samples, for example, from Guesstimate, into a distribution shape.
-Maybe takes a list of optional parameters.

-`Distribution.fromCoordinates({xs, ys})`
-Convert XY coordinates into a distribution.
-Figure out a good way to do this for continuous, discrete, and mixed distributions.

 [Metalog Distribution](https://en.wikipedia.org/wiki/Metalog_distribution)
 Add the Metalog distribution, and some convenient methods for generating these distributions.
 This might be a bit tricky because we might need or build a library to fit data.
 There's no Metalog javascript library yet, this would be pretty useful.
 There's already a Metalog library in Python, so that one could be used for inspiration.